deanwedgbury/testRepo/doc/sprint 0/PB.md

+Priority is 1-10, where 1 is highest.
+Point estimate is the fibanacci sequence up to 34, where 34 is the hardest.
+[Priority/Point estimate]

 ## Web
 - As a plant enthusiast, I want to store and retrieve relevant data on my plants so that I can keep track of my plants.
 - As a plant enthusiast, I want to be check the moisture level of my plant’s soil, so that I can take better care of it.